idearium/node-bundle-generator/README.md

 ## Usage

-To use this repo, update the following:
+To use this repo run `Yarn` to install the necessary dependencies.
+Then, update the following:

 - `index.js` with your own bundle code.
-- `webpack.config.js` with your preferred bundle key.
+- `webpack.config.js` with your preferred entry bundle key.

 Run `yarn build` and a file will be generated for you in the `dist` directory.